constiii/Hackerrank/README.md

 # Hackerrank
+This repository contains my solutions for a couple of

+- medium coding challenges
+- hard coding challenges

-This repository contains medium and hard challenges from hackerrank.com, both for the categories problem solving and algorithms & data structures (Python 3).
+from hackerrank.com, both for the categories problem solving and algorithms & data structures (Python 3).